kdheepak/blog/content/36-unicode-cheat-sheet.md

 # Python

-Since Python >=3.3 [^pep0393], the Unicode string type supports multiple internal representations depending on the character with the largest Unicode ordinal (1, 2, or 4 bytes).
+Since Python >=3.3 [^pep0393], the Unicode string type supports a "flexible string representation".
+This means that any one of multiple internal representations may be used depending on the largest Unicode ordinal (1, 2, or 4 bytes) in a Unicode string.
-In Python, the `length` of a Unicode string is defined as the number of code points in the string.

 [^pep0393]: See PEP0393 for more information: <https://www.python.org/dev/peps/pep-0393/>

-In the case of "🤦🏼‍♂️"
+For the common case, a string used in the English speaking world may only use ASCII characters thereby using a Latin-1 encoding to store the data.
+If non Basic Multilingual Plane characters are using in a Python Unicode string, the internal representation may be stored as UCS2 or UCS4.

+In each of these cases, the internal representation uses the same number of bytes for each codepoint.
+This allows efficient indexing into a Python Unicode string, but indexing into a Python Unicode string will only return a valid codepoint and not a grapheme.
+In such an implementation it makes sense that the `length` of a Unicode string is defined as the number of codepoints in the string.

+However, in practice, indexing into a string may not be what you want.
+As an example, let's take this emoji: 🤦🏼‍♂️.
+🤦🏼‍♂️
-we have 5 codepoints.
+actually consists of 5 codepoints.

 - 🤦 : U+1F926 FACE PALM
 - 🏼 : U+1F3FC EMOJI MODIFIER FITZPATRICK TYPE-3
 - ‍ : U+200D ZERO WIDTH JOINER
 - ♂ : U+2642 MALE SIGN (Ml)
 - ️: U+FE0F Dec:65039 VARIATION SELECTOR-16

+Let's take an example of a Python string that contains just this emoji.

 ```python
 Python 3.7.6 (default, Jan  8 2020, 13:42:34)